d-casey/pokemon/README.md

 ## React Native Practice

-### tl;dr

-Overall I was pretty happy to have a working app that fetches pokemon data, displays the data in a carousel, adds data to the state and passes it between screens, whilst also implementing the tab nav.

-This is just an example of one day of refamiliarising myself with React Native.
-It is all still there and will come back very quickly as I think this shows!

 ### Intro

-With the conversation coming up around my React Native expertise, I wanted to showcase what I can do in the space of one working day.
+I wanted to showcase what I can do from scratch in the space of one working day, using React Native.
 I chose to use the Pokemon API to fetch data and build a simple Pokemon app.
 The added benefit here is that my 6 year old can be my tester!

 I have demonstrated already my level of expertise with React, team leadership, mentoring, ownership etc. And so this is to simply say - here is how much React Native I can do in one day - importantly after being in the Web space for the last 3 years.

-With the task I set upon myself to be "how much React Native can I show in one working day from scratch" I needed to make some decisions on what was in scope, and what was out of scope.
+I needed to make some decisions on what was in scope, and what was out of scope due to the amount of time I had.

 I have decided not to setup any state management, such as Redux - as the boilerplate is slightly time consuming, and this is something any React engineer across web or native could demonstrate.
 I have also decided to use Expo Go in order to get building and writing code straight away.